Microsoft Notification Protocol: MSNP6 and MSNP7

 MSNP6 was used by later versions of MSN Messenger 4.x.
 In 2002 MSN Messenger 5.0 used MSNP7.

 MSNP8

-MSNP8 introduced a different authentication method, now sending authorization to Microsoft Passport's secure servers and returning a challenge string.
-It is the minimum version of the protocol accepted by .NET Messenger Service after Microsoft blocked earlier versions for security reasons.
+MSNP8 introduced a different authentication method, now sending authorization to the secure Microsoft Passport servers and returning a challenge string.
+It was the minimum version of the protocol accepted by .NET Messenger Service after Microsoft blocked earlier versions for security reasons.
 As such, old and obsolete clients are unable to sign in, forcing users to upgrade clients.

-Version 5.0 of MSN Messenger is the only one that uses this MSNP version.
-Windows Messenger uses MSNP8 as its standard version, including 4.7 up to the latest 5.1.
+Version 5.0 of MSN Messenger and Windows Messenger versions 4.7 through 5.1 are the only known desktop clients that use MSNP8.
+MSNP8 was also supported by the Messenger clients in later versions of MSN TV starting at 2.8.1, as well as its successor, the MSN TV 2, and was the last version of MSNP to be supported by MSN TV.

-This protocol supports Windows Messenger-to-Windows Messenger webcam and voice capabilities.
+This version of the protocol supports Windows Messenger-to-Windows Messenger webcam and voice capabilities.

 MSNP9

 MSNP9 was introduced with MSN Messenger 6, adding support for "D type" (data) messages, which are used for transferring display pictures and custom emoticons between clients, frame-by-frame web cam (rather than a traditional stream like Windows Media Player's WMV format) and an improved voice system, as well as improved NAT traversal for file transfers.